Who is a remote seller?

 What if a remote seller has been selling in Illinois for a while, must the remote seller remit tax for prior sales?

 Effective October 1, 2018 and after, the remote seller must determine whether the preceding 12 months of sales to Illinois purchasers meets either threshold during the quarterly review at the end of every March, June, September, and December.
 At that time, if the remote seller meets either threshold, the remote seller must start collecting and remitting Illinois Use Tax at the beginning of the immediately following quarter and continue to do so for one year.
 At the end of that year, the remote seller must begin this process again

 How often are remote sellers required to file Use Tax returns?

-Yes.
 Remote sellers are subject to audit like any other business.